nilostolte/MicroVBA-PowerPoint/README.md

 ### Contructing Paths in PowerPoint

 In the above example we can notice that paths are constructed using **BuildFreeform**.
 The parameters passed to the BuildFreeform are the coordinates of the first _"moveto"_ of the path (for a better understanding of paths please refer to [_"path definition"_](https://github.com/nilostolte/ClockWidget#paths) and [_"path commands"_](https://github.com/nilostolte/ClockWidget/blob/main/README.md#path-commands)).
 These coordinates are particularly important for complex paths in Powerpoint.
 Actually, there are no _"moveto"_ commands inside a path in Powerpoint.
-This is a huge limitation that is bypassed by an undocumented feature that can be used when defining complex paths.
+This is a huge limitation (also see [PowerPoint Caveats](https://github.com/nilostolte/MicroVBA-PowerPoint/blob/main/PowerPoint%20Caveats.md)) that is bypassed by an undocumented feature that can be used when defining complex paths.
 As in paths in other vector graphics languages, one can insert several subpaths inside a single path, but in Powerpoint this must be done according to certain rules.
 Although these rules are not always necessary they are simple to implement and understand:

 - The first path in the group of subpaths must start with the initial _"moveto"_ declared in **BuildFreeform**
 - The first path must be closed either using a _"lineto"_ to the coordinates indicated in **BuildFreeform** or they must be the last coordinates of a Bezier curve.